Enova (ENVA)

 High QualityTimely Buy

-Enova sets the gold standard.
-Its strong sales growth and returns on capital show it’s capable of quick and profitable expansion.
+Enova is in a league of its own.
+Its superior revenue growth and returns on capital show it can achieve fast and profitable expansion.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst